SAH1lX/-ML-Model-Validation-Task3/README.md

 # 🏠 House Price Prediction using Model Validation & Hyperparameter Tuning

+This project demonstrates how to improve machine learning models using validation techniques and hyperparameter tuning to reduce overfitting and improve generalization.

+---

 ## 📌 Overview
 This project focuses on improving a house price prediction model by applying key machine learning techniques such as overfitting detection, cross-validation, and hyperparameter tuning.